Article updated 13th October 2022

 Do note, however, that if you have extremely powerful hardware or you’re thinking of overclocking your rig, a higher wattage PSU will likely be needed.
 Mid to high-end graphics would generally need anywhere between 650W and 850W, though again, depending on your hardware you might need it to be outside said parameters.
 With more demanding components, more reliability at higher wattage is required, which is why the ATX 3.0 standard was put in place in 2022.
 If you aim to use high power components, ATX 3.0 may be for you.

 If you’re planning on overclocking your rig, you will ideally need a much better understanding of your specs in order to pick a PSU that provides adequate wattage and can support your system.

 This Power Supply Calculator is an excellent tool in helping you figure out exactly how much wattage you will need for your system.
-The basic part of the tool allows you to input your motherboard, CPU and GPU for a more accurate calculation of exactly how much power your rig will need, be it for gaming or for Ethereum mining.
+The basic part of the tool allows you to input your motherboard, CPU and GPU for a more accurate calculation of exactly how much power your rig will need.
 The expert panel allows you to calculate the required power using every singe drive and component you have or consider having in the future.
 Even if most of this seems too technical, the basic tool is extremely useful for gauging an idea of the type and the output of power supply unit you may need.

 Need help in choosing a PSU?
 Contact us!
-Our tech guys can help you choose the best PSU for your rig.
+Our team can help you choose the best PSU for your rig.